melaniehall/freedom_registry/README.md

     3. by keyword "keyword"..............(Search by keyword)
     4. list all..........................(List all)

-  <strong>list all </strong><br/>
-  Returns a list of all the organizations in the Freedom Registry 2.0 (paginated for easy searching): list includes id#, name, city/state, and website (if applicable)

   <strong> by name "name" </strong><br/>
   Returns a list of all the organizations that contain the name entered.